 Turkeys: Torture on the Holiday Table

-A British study found that turkeys showed a preference for different kinds of music and sounds, and a poultry scientist said, “If you throw an apple to a group of turkeys, they’ll play with it together.”4,5 Some turkey farmers admit that the birds show “signs of personality.”6 Hunters are advised that killing wild turkeys “is not an easy pursuit as gobblers are smart and wary.”7 The millions of turkeys who end up on American dinner plates are genetically manipulated animals who have brief, painful lives on prison-like farms that are far removed from the open spaces enjoyed by their wild cousins.
+A British study found that turkeys showed a preference for different kinds of music and sounds, and a poultry scientist said, “If you throw an apple to a group of turkeys, they’ll play with it together.”4,5 Some turkey farmers admit that the birds “are very curious” and show signs of personality.6 Hunters are advised that killing wild turkeys “is not an easy pursuit as gobblers are smart and wary.”7 The millions of turkeys who end up on American dinner plates are genetically manipulated animals who have brief, painful lives on prison-like farms that are far removed from the open spaces enjoyed by their wild cousins.

 Wall-to-Wall Misery

-About 214 million turkeys are raised for food every year in the U.S.; approximately 87 million of them are slaughtered and eaten for Thanksgiving, Christmas, and Easter.8,9 Before ending up as holiday centerpieces, these gentle birds spend five to six months on farms, where thousands of turkeys are packed into dark sheds with no more than 3.5 square feet of space per bird.10 To keep the extremely crowded birds from scratching and pecking each other to death, workers cut off portions of the birds’ toes and upper beaks with hot blades and desnood the males (the snood is the flap of skin that runs from the beak to the chest).11 No painkillers are used during these procedures.
+About 205 million turkeys are raised for food every year in the U.S.8 Before ending up as holiday centerpieces, these gentle birds spend five to six months on farms, where thousands of turkeys are packed into dark sheds with no more than 3.5 square feet of space per bird.9 To keep the extremely crowded birds from scratching and pecking each other to death, workers cut off portions of the birds’ toes and upper beaks with hot blades and desnood the males (the snood is the flap of skin that runs from the beak to the chest).10 No painkillers are used during these procedures.

-Genetic manipulation has enabled farmers to produce heavily muscled birds who can weigh 40 pounds in as little as five months.12 The average turkey destined for today’s dinner table weighs more than 30 pounds, a whopping 56 percent more than his or her peers did in 1960.13 Factory-farmed turkeys are so large that they can barely walk, are unable to fly like their wild cousins, and cannot even engage in normal reproductive behavior, so all turkeys raised for food are conceived by artificial insemination.14
+Genetic manipulation has enabled farmers to produce heavily muscled birds who can weigh nearly 40 pounds in as little as four months.11 The average turkey destined for today’s dinner table weighs more than 30 pounds, a whopping 56 percent more than his or her peers did in 1960.12 Factory-farmed turkeys are so large that they can barely walk, are unable to fly like their wild cousins, and cannot even engage in normal reproductive behavior, so all turkeys raised for food are conceived by artificial insemination.13

-Millions of turkeys don’t even make it past their first few weeks before succumbing to “starve-out,” a stress-induced condition that causes young birds to simply stop eating.15 Catching and transportation are particularly stressful procedures for birds, yet they are repeatedly moved during their short lives—from the hatchery to the brooding area to the growing area and finally to the slaughterhouse.16
+Millions of turkeys don’t even make it past their first few weeks before succumbing to “starve-out,” a stress-induced condition that causes young birds to simply stop eating.14 Catching and transportation are particularly stressful procedures for birds, yet they are repeatedly moved during their short lives—from the hatchery to the brooding area to the growing area and finally to the slaughterhouse.15

 At the slaughterhouse, turkeys are hung upside down by their weak and crippled legs before their heads are dragged through an electrified “stunning tank,” which immobilizes them but does not kill them.
 Many birds dodge the tank but then are still conscious when their throats are cut.
 If the knife fails to properly cut the birds’ throats, then they are dragged through the scalding-hot water of the defeathering tank while still alive and conscious.